project-chip/connectedhomeip/examples/lighting-app/nrf5/README.md

 ![nrf52840 DK](doc/images/nrf52840-dk.jpg)

-The nRF52840 lock example application provides a working demonstration of a connected door lock device, built using CHIP, and the Nordic nRF5 SDK.
-The example supports remote access and control of a simulated door lock over a low-power, 802.15.4 Thread network.
+The nRF52840 lighting example application provides a working demonstration of a connected lighting device, built using CHIP, and the Nordic nRF5 SDK.
+The example supports remote access and control of a lighting over a low-power, 802.15.4 Thread network.
 It is capable of being paired into an existing CHIP network along with other CHIP-enabled devices.
 The example targets the
 [Nordic nRF52840 DK](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK)
 development kit, but is readily adaptable to other nRF52840-based hardware.

-The lock example is intended to serve both as a means to explore the workings of CHIP, as well as a template for creating real products based on the Nordic platform.
+The lighting example is intended to serve both as a means to explore the workings of CHIP, as well as a template for creating real products based on the Nordic platform.